esl-epfl/x-heep/docs/source/Peripherals/DMA.md

 **Address Mode:** Instead of using the destination pointer and increment to decide where to copy information, an _address list_ must be provided, containing addresses for each data unit being copied.
 It is only carried out in _single_ mode.
 In this mode it's possible to perform only 1D transactions.

+**Subaddress Mode:** In this mode, the DMA can be configured to transfer words, half words or bytes from a slot (e.g. SPI) or whichever fixed location to another destination target one.
+This mode is mostly useful when, in case of fixed source target, the source data type is a half word or a byte.
+This mode allows the DMA to sequentially read the half words or bytes composing the word retrieved from the slot (or fixed location), and to forward them to the destination target.

+**Hardware Fifo Mode:** the DMA fetches data from the source target and forwards it directly to an external accelerator tightly coupled with the DMA itself.
+The accelerator must have two internal fifos.
+The first one, referred to as hardware read fifo, is filled with source target data directly from the DMA.
+Then, the accelerator is in charge of popping from the hardware read fifo and processing the data.
+In the end, the results must be pushed into another fifo, referred to as hardware write fifo.
+The DMA reads data from the hardware write fifo and store it into the destination target.